Skip to content

 get_mean(closed_form: bool = True) -> float

-Compute and return the mean of the distribution.
+Compute and cache the mean of the distribution.

 Parameters: